ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 The following table presents CKEditor 4 configuration options and, if available, their equivalent in CKEditor 5.

 Note: In CKEditor 5, the number of options was reduced on purpose.
-Our experience showe that configuring CKEditor 4 was a bit too troublesome due to the sheer number of available configuration options (over 240).
-Sometimes they were too low-level, other times they were so infrequently used that it did not justify rewriting them.
+Configuring CKEditor 4 was a bit too troublesome due to the sheer number of available configuration options (over 240).
 This is why when designing CKEditor 5 from scratch, we decided to come up with a simplified editor, with well-thought default behavior, based on the results of the [Editor Recommendations](http://ckeditor.github.io/editor-recommendations/) project.

 <style>
 /* See: https://github.com/ckeditor/ckeditor5/issues/1718. */